-• Appendix 1 - Greenhouse gas emissions Page 2 • Appendix 2 - Climate scenario analysis Page 2 • Appendix 3 - MSCI data Page 3 • Appendix 4 - Glossary of terms Page 3
+• Appendix 1 - Greenhouse gas emissions Page 34 • Appendix 2 - Climate scenario analysis Page 35 • Appendix 3 - Further information on climate- related metrics Page 41 • Appendix 4 - Glossary of terms Page 43

-Appendix 1 - Greenhouse gas emissions explained
+Appendix 1 - Greenhouse gas emissions explained [optional]

 Within the 'metrics and targets' section of the report, the emissions metrics relate to seven greenhouse gases - carbon dioxide (CO_2) , methane (CH_4) , nitrous oxide (N_2O) , hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF_6) and nitrogen trifluoride (NF_3) .
-The figures are shown as " CO_2 equivalent" (CO_2e) which is the amount of carbon dioxide that would be equivalent to the excess energy being stored by, and heating, the earth due to the presence in the atmosphere of these seven greenhouse gases.
+The figures are shown as "CO2 equivalent" (CO2e) which is the amount of carbon dioxide that would be equivalent to the excess energy being stored by, and heating, the earth due to the presence in the atmosphere of these seven greenhouse gases.

 The metrics related to greenhouse gas emissions are split into the following three categories: Scope 1, 2 and 3.
-These categories describe how directly the emissions are related to an entity's operations, with Scope 1 emissions being most directly related to an entity's everyday activities and Scope 3 referring to indirect emissions in an entity's value chain.
+These categories describe how directly the emissions are related to an entity's operations.
 Scope 3 emissions often form the largest share of an entity's total emissions, but are also the ones that the entity has least control over.

-- Scope 1 greenhouse gas emissions are all direct emissions from the activities of an entity or activities under its control. - Scope 2 greenhouse gas emissions are indirect emissions from electricity purchased and used by an entity which are created during the production of energy which the entity uses. - Scope 3 greenhouse gas emissions are all indirect emissions from activities of the entity, other than scope 2 emissions, which occur from sources that the entity does not directly control.
+Scope 1 greenhouse gas emissions are all direct emissions from the activities of an entity or activities under its control.
+Scope 2 greenhouse gas Scope 2 Scope 1 emissions are indirect emissions INDIRECT DIRECT from energy purchased and used by an entity.
+Scope 3 Scope 3 Scope 3 greenhouse gas INDIRECT INDIRECT emissions are all indirect emissions from activities of the entity, other than scope 2 ° () ° Purchased Purchased lectricity, stear Leased asset goods and emissions, which occur from eating & coolin services Company facilities 5 sources that the entity does not Capital directly control.
+Employee Processing of goods commu ÌÌ sold products Franchise ç Fuel & energ Company Use of sold travel vehicles Wast products generated End-of-life treatment of sold products Upstream activities Reporting company Downstream activities